LHNCBC/lforms/form_definition.md

         * SECTION - a special type for sections, which contain sub items in the
                     <a href="#items">items</a> field
         * TITLE - a special type for separators that display some text.
+        * attachment - a control to upload and download attachment files.
     * units - For numeric answer fields, this is an optional list for the units for the quantity being entered.
 If the data type is INT or REAL, units should only have one unit; otherwise the data type will be converted to